 Clicking ‘View’ brings you to that specific test dashboard.
 This dashboard provides an overview on how the test ran, DOM/Render speeds, Total Load, Elements and Size.
 If you have a video journey this page can be extremely valuable in a case such as an element not being visible.
 If this happens, viewing how the journey ran should be clear where the issue occurred.

 All of this information is just a brief snapshot into when the Issue occurred and how the test ran.
 To get specific information into the problem, go into the ‘Issues & Logs’ tab which will provide the name of the element that has the issue or any other problem that caused the alert.

-As you can see in the screenshot below we have a element with a 502 error.
-This is a problem which will need to be looked into and potentially fixed.
+As you can see in the screenshot below we have an element with a 403 error.
+This is a problem that will need to be looked into and potentially fixed.
 We can gain more insights into the error by pressing the ‘Full Details’ button.
 If it is an issue you are already aware of you can set alerts to ‘Ignore’ which will stop notifying you of the failure or even block the element altogether which will stop it from showing on the test altogether.

 You should now have a much better idea of the ‘Issue’ that occurred.
 If you want to investigate even further into the issue however we offer even more data.
 Navigate to the ‘Waterfall & Elements’ tab in the blue sidebar which will display a dashboard with the journey steps.
 It is always good practise to have each step focus on one page in the user journey set-up process as it contains the data to that specific page when looking at the waterfall.

 In this case you can see the Issue has occurred in the very first step.
 Press ‘View Step’ to see the waterfall and find the ‘Issue’.

 Scroll down the element list until you see the ‘Issue’.
 This will always be highlighted to make it easier to spot.